aimms/how-to/aimms-language/index.rst

 data-driven insights, making it invaluable in fields like supply chain, logistics, and production optimization.

-Here you will find articles related to AIMMS Language separated in Coding, Modeling and Deploying:
+Here you will find articles related to AIMMS Language separated in Identifiers & Data Modeling, Procedures & Execution Flow, Performance & Memory, Debugging & Logging, Modeling and Deploying:

 .. toctree::
    :maxdepth: 1